What is asset-based lending?

 - Acquire equipment

-- Equipment financing to buy, lease or replace existing assets
+- Buy, lease or replace existing assets with Equipment financing

 - Unlock working capital from existing assets in business